olvaffe/olv-notes/kernel/kvm.md

       `KVM_SET_USER_MEMORY_REGION`, like physical memories
 * VFIO can assign host physical PCI devices to guests (PCI passthrough)
 * virtio-dev

+## IRQ

+* i8042
+  * to simulate a keyboard press, set the irq line high
+  * the guest will be interrupted.
+It will read the status register, which should indicate that there is keyboard data
+  * the guest will read the data register, which should set the irq line low

 ## `KVM_SET_USER_MEMORY_REGION`